iCliniq Logo

 Xarelto is the brand name for the generic drug Rivaroxaban.
 It blocks the activity of certain clotting factors in the blood.

-Your current medication comprising of Xarelto daily is a form of prophylaxis to prevent the occurrence of deep vein thrombosis.
+Your current medication, comprising Xarelto daily, is a form of prophylaxis to prevent the occurrence of deep vein thrombosis.
 The dose is lower than that when you are being treated for deep vein thrombosis.

-There are other anticoagulants which can be used but Xarelto is preferred.
+There are other anticoagulants that can be used, but Xarelto is preferred.

 If you were to get another episode of deep vein thrombosis, the treatment would differ.
 Deep vein thrombosis is associated with prolonged periods of inactivity, inherited clotting disorders, surgery, and certain cancers.
 Since in your case it is due to driving for prolonged periods, you could reduce that and try and walk around every 15 to 20 minutes.